0bob0/TAFE-C-/README.md

 <h1>Getting Started</h1>
 <h2>The IDE</h2>
-We'll start off by installing <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio</a> however, feel free to use any IDE you feel comfortable with.
-It's important to know your way around the IDE of use so make sure to read documentation and at least know the basics of it.
+Well start off by installing <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio</a> however, feel free to use any IDE you feel comfortable with.
+Its important to know your way around the IDE of use so make sure to read documentation and at least know the basics of it.
 <br>
 <h2>Resources</h2>
-This tutorial follows on from these online recources and gives some practice examples to complete to test your progress, it's not required but recommended you at least check out these <a href="#resources-content">resources</a> for a better understand of basics
+This tutorial follows on from these online recources and gives some practice examples to complete to test your progress, its not required but recommended you at least check out these <a href="#resources-content">resources</a> for a better understand of basics

 <h6 style="font-size:11px;"><i>*note: Many examples found in this document are taken and modified from various sites.
 A complete resource list can be found <a href="#resources-content">here</a></i></h6>